azukaar/GuPM/readme.md

 ### Write GuPM scripts

-You can use GuScript to write bash-like files, used for setting up your project, or use it, or anything really.
+You can use GuScript to write bash-like files, used for setting up your project, use it, or anything literally.
 Think of GuScript as a replacement for your bash scripts.

 ```